jido/ebb-backup/README.md

 *

-Replace the files in current directory and its subfolders with the backup from one before last change
+Replace the files in current directory and its subfolders with the backup from second to last change

 ```
 ebb --all --changes 2 restore .